A Greedy PDE Router for Blending Neural Operators and Classical Methods: Discussion

 \section{Discussion}

-We have introduced an adaptive method for selecting solvers that efficiently minimize the final error when solving a PDE iteratively.
-This opens several directions for future work.
-Our current DeepONet is trained in isolation, without accounting for its downstream role as a correction term predictor.
-Jointly training the ML solver and the router could yield larger gains.
-Another avenue is to employ reinforcement learning to learn a cost-aware routing strategy that optimizes the terminal error under compute budgets.
-When the deployment conditions are unknown or volatile, our offline training procedure suffers and a fixed schedule like HINTS can perform better, however, framing routing as an online learning problem enables continual adaptation.
-Finally, it would be interesting to extend this routing scheme to broader optimization settings in which the router selects from a suite of optimizers at each iteration.
+We have introduced an adaptive method for selecting solvers that efficiently minimizes the final error of a PDE in iterative methods, opening many directions for future work.
+Our current DeepONet is trained without accounting for its downstream role in correction term prediction; jointly training the ML solver and router could yield larger gains.
+Another avenue is to use reinforcement learning to learn a cost-aware routing strategy that optimizes error under compute budgets.
+RL would additionally enable extending the ensemble routing to \textit{continuous} parameterization of solvers.
+Finally, framing routing as an online learning problem could enable adaptation to unknown deployment conditions.

 \begin{appendices}

 \crefalias{section}{appsec} \crefalias{subsection}{appsec}